Sheldon Silver: Second trial, conviction, appeal, and resentencing

+Assessments

+A number of commentators reflected on Silver's political career in the aftermath of his criminal convictions.
+Sara Foss, writing for the Daily Gazette, said that during his speakership, "he wielded an enormous amount of power, while also using his office for personal gain."
+She attributed to Silver an "opaque and autocratic style of governance".
+Joseph Spector and Jon Campbell in the Observer Dispatch said that, "for more than two decades" Silver "was one of the most powerful and feared politicians in New York".
+In 2018, Daniel Leddy of the Staten Island Advance wrote "As speaker of the New York State Assembly, Sheldon Silver was corruption personified, an iron-fisted dictator who turned that legislative body into his own personal, profit-making enterprise.
+The full extent of Silver's sleaziness will never be known, nor will the identity of those irreparably harmed by it".

 Personal life and death

 Silver and his wife Rosa, a former special needs schoolteacher, had four children.
 According to court papers unsealed during the sentencing phase of his first trial, Silver was alleged to have had two extramarital affairs, both of which were connected to his Albany position.
 Both Silver and the two women who were the subject of the allegations have denied the affairs.

 By the time he became Speaker of the Assembly, he was known to play basketball with other high-ranking officials, including former Governor Mario Cuomo and former New York State Comptroller Alan G. Hevesi.

-Two weeks after Silver's first criminal conviction, his son-in-law (Marcello Trebitsch) was sentenced to prison for a separate multimillion-dollar crime, also prosecuted by Bharara's office.
+Two weeks after Silver's first criminal conviction, his son-in-law Marcello Trebitsch was sentenced to prison for a separate multimillion-dollar crime, also prosecuted by Bharara's office.

 At the time of his death, Silver was imprisoned at the Devens Federal Medical Center in Devens, Massachusetts.
 He died at Nashoba Valley Medical Center in nearby Ayer, Massachusetts, on January 24, 2022, less than a month before his 78th birthday.